HarlieTran/RetailApp-Mobile/src/README.md

 - Checkout screen
   - Reads cart, shipping address, and payment method from SQLite

-## Recommended Usage For Teammates
+## Recommended Usage For The Next Phase

 - Use Firebase helpers for shared product catalog data
 - Use SQLite helpers for user-specific local state